sarahlachance/sarahlachance.github.io/_pages/working.md

 author_profile: true
 ---

+[Campaign Effects on Strategic Voting for Minor Parties in Germany](Lachance_Campaign_Effects_on_Strategic_Voting_for_Minor_Parties_in_Germany.pdf)

+This study uses a novel campaign effects model of strategic voting for minor parties in multiparty democracies that compares the relative importance of coalition insurance voting, compensatory voting, and a hybrid strategy.
+To do so, it uses data on the 2013 and 2017 German federal elections from campaign-period surveys, polls and an original dataset of the candidates’ tweets about policy issues.
+The results show evidence of policy-driven voters using a hybrid strategy in 2013 and a compensatory strategy in 2017.
+There is no evidence of coalition insurance voting in these elections.
+These findings reaffirm the view that the campaign plays a crucial role in the decision-making process of voters, in this case by allowing them to target coalitions based on policy.
+Yet, the implications of these findings for electoral outcomes are limited: depending on the case, 0.5% to 1.7% voters are estimated to be strategic.

 [What Role Does Affective Proximity Play in Canadian Elections?](Lachance_Beauvais_What_Role_Does_Affective_Proximity_Play_in_Canadian_Elections___Draft_for_presentation.pdf) (with Edana Beauvais)

 Voters' feelings toward social and political groups can impact their political behaviour.